Launch of "English as a Medium of Instruction" (EMI) courses

 • Identify the key principles, benefits, and challenges of EMI

-• Analyze linguistic, pedagogical, and intercultural dimensions
+• Analyze the linguistic, pedagogical, and intercultural dimensions

 • Reflect on their own teaching practices and contexts